pykale/mmai-tutorials/README.md

 <!-- This repository contains materials and resources for EMBC 2025 Workshop: Open Biomedical Multimodal AI Research – From Pixels to Molecules – 16 July | Copenhagen, Denmark. -->

+This repository contains materials and resources for building the [Jupyter book](https://pykale.github.io/mmai-tutorials/) of the tutorials on multimodal AI applications using [PyKale](https://github.com/pykale/pykale), a Python library of the [PyTorch ecosystem](https://landscape.pytorch.org/?item=training--multimodal--pykale).

-## Structure
+## Structure of source code

+- [``]
-- `tutorials/`: Contains tutorial notebooks and related materials.
+- [`tutorials/`](https://github.com/pykale/mmai-tutorials/tree/main/tutorials): Contains tutorial notebooks and related materials.
-- `requirements.txt`: Lists dependencies required for the project.
+- [`requirements.txt`](https://github.com/pykale/mmai-tutorials/blob/main/requirements.txt): Lists dependencies required for the project.

 The structure of each tutorial is as follows: